-- Protect Patient Access to Medications: - Remove the specific day's supply requirement (e.g., 14-day or 30-day) from co-pay waivers for medications (e.g. insulin, among others) to ensure continuous access when medication is in shortage or has to be rationed. - Authorize pharmacy payment without administrative barriers for prescriptions filled at pharmacy of choice including early refills, quantity limits or emergency fills and refills - o Remove restrictions and cover home or mail delivery by all pharmacies. - Suspend all pharmacy direct and indirect remuneration (DIR) fees assessed on all pharmacies immediately. - Instruct PBMs to allow 90-day prescription refills for patients by home delivery from any pharmacy of their choice or mail to include commensurate reimbursement - o Relax prior authorization requirements to eliminate pharmacy and prescriber burden. - Assure coverage of testing and treatment services and other pharmacist services for beneficiaries and for patients without adequate healthcare coverage. - Institute Medicare, Medicaid and Commercial Payor Systems that Ensure Access to Pharmacist Services: - o Ensure that pharmacists will be paid for services provided: - Clarify Medicare and Medicaid authority to reimburse clinical services provided by pharmacists acting within their state scope of practice or as authorized under a national emergency by immediately including the Pharmacy and Medically Underserved Areas Enhancement Act in emergency legislation to respond to the COVID-19 crisis.
+- Provide direct reimbursement for services delivered by pharmacists providing direct patient care services to individual patients if within the scope of practice and covered by other health care providers. - · Protect Patient Access to Medications: - Remove the specific day's supply requirement (e.g., 14-day or 30-day) from co-pay waivers for medications (e.g. insulin, among others) to ensure continuous access when medication is in shortage or has to be rationed. - Authorize pharmacy payment without administrative barriers for prescriptions filled at pharmacy of choice including early refills, quantity limits or emergency fills and refills. - Remove restrictions and cover home or mail delivery by all pharmacies. - Suspend all pharmacy direct and indirect remuneration (DIR) fees assessed on all pharmacies immediately. - Instruct PBMs to allow 90-day prescription refills for patients by home delivery from any pharmacy of their choice or mail to include commensurate reimbursement. - o Relax prior authorization requirements to eliminate pharmacy and prescriber burden. - Assure coverage of testing and treatment services and other pharmacist services for beneficiaries and for patients without adequate healthcare coverage. - Institute Medicare, Medicaid and Commercial Payor Systems that Ensure Access to Pharmacist Services: - Ensure that pharmacists will be paid for services provided: - Clarify Medicare and Medicaid authority to reimburse clinical services provided by

-- Issue clarification that physicians and qualified nonphysician practitioners (NPP) are permitted to bill for pharmacists' evaluation and management (E/M) services at higher levels than E/M code 99211 under incident-to physician services requirements to expand access to care. - Enable coding and billing infrastructure for pharmacies/pharmacists to receive appropriate coverage and reimbursement for the provision of care services, including screening, testing, immunization, and medication management whether under Medicare Part B, D, or Medicare Advantage. - o Allow care provision flexibility: - Allow pharmacists' E/M services under incident-to physician arrangements to be delivered under general supervision requirements. - Allow pharmacists to bill for Medicare telehealth services within their scope of practice. - Delay pharmacy audits, which can be time consuming and burdensome, for the duration of the declared state of emergency. - PBMs, plans, and other payers should expedite prompt payments and reimbursements to pharmacies.
+- pharmacists acting within their state scope of practice or as authorized under a national emergency by immediately including the Pharmacy and Medically Underserved Areas Enhancement Act in emergency legislation to respond to the COVID-19 crisis. - Issue clarification that physicians and qualified nonphysician practitioners (NPP) are permitted to bill for pharmacists' evaluation and management (E/M) services at higher levels than E/M code 99211 under incident-to physician services requirements to expand access to care - Enable coding and billing infrastructure for pharmacies/pharmacists to receive appropriate coverage and reimbursement for the provision of care services, including screening, testing, immunization, and medication management whether under Medicare Part B, D, or Medicare Advantage. - o Allow care provision flexibility: - Allow pharmacists' E/M services under incident-to physician arrangements to be delivered under general supervision requirements. - Allow pharmacists to bill for Medicare telehealth services within their scope of practice. - Delay pharmacy audits, which can be time consuming and burdensome, for the duration of the declared state of emergency. - PBMs, plans, and other payers should expedite prompt payments and reimbursements to pharmacies.